PierreCapo/react-native-easy-uuid/README.md

 # react-native-easy-uuid

-Library to provide native uuids
+Library to provide native uuids.
+2.0.0+ supports TurboModules/New Arch only.

 ## Installation